 Evaluation of CA-125 Biomarker in Acute Appendicitis Patients: Correlation with Clinical Symptoms and Lab Results

-Mojtaba Ahmadinejad1, Seyed Ali Hashemi2, Alireza Shirzadi1, 3, Ali Soltanian1, Jafar Ashrafi2, Kourosh Kabir4, Mahla Alizadeh5, *
+Mojtaba Ahmadinejad1, Seyed A. Hashemi2, Alireza Shirzadi1, 3, Ali Soltanian1, Jafar Ashrafi2, Kourosh Kabir4, Mahla Alizadeh5, *

 5 Student of Research Committee, Alborz University of Medical Sciences, Karaj, Iran

-The aim of this study is to evaluate the diagnostic significance of CA 125 in acute appendicitis (AA) along with the changes in its levels with regard to clinical symptoms and lab findings.
+The aim of this study is to evaluate the diagnostic significance of CA 125 in Acute Appendicitis (AA) along with the changes in its levels about clinical symptoms and lab findings.

 open-access license: This is an open access article distributed under the terms of the Creative Commons Attribution 4.0 International Public License (CC-BY 4.0), a copy of which is available at: https://creativecommons.org/licenses/by/4.0/legalcode.
 This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

-Correspondence: Address correspondence to this author at the Student of Research Committee, Alborz University of Medical Sciences, Karaj, Iran; Tel: 9890124992; E-mail: firstname.lastname@example.org
+* Address correspondence to this author at Alborz University of Medical Sciences, Karaj, Iran; E-mail: email@example.com